 Because of her forbidden passion, Tasmin is banished from all that is familiar to her.
 The hero has his inner demons to battle and isn’t looking for commitment.
 Destiny ties them together as he and Tasmin trek through the West.
 Tasmin & Blayde only have each other for support, yet can these two people from differing backgrounds make true love work?

 Not for nothing, but this is a standard romance novel, so what else do you think is going to happen?

-Dull, dull book, but I’ll give it an extra half star because I like the cover.
+Dull, dull book.
+I love Zebra romances in general, but on an individual level, a lot of them were unremarkable.
+I’ll give this one an extra half star because I like the cover.